balena-io/pinejs/docs/CustomServerCode.md

 An object matching the following

 ##### length
-This number of rows returned
+This number of rows returned.

 ##### item(i)
-Fetch the item at the given index
+Fetch the item at the given index.

 ##### forEach(iterator, thisArg)
-This acts like a standard Array.forEach call, to allow easier iteration of the rows.
+This acts like a standard `Array.forEach` call, to allow easier iteration of the rows.

 ##### map(iterator, thisArg)
-This acts like a standard Array.map call, to allow easier iteration of the rows.
+This acts like a standard `Array.map` call, to allow easier iteration of the rows.

 #### rowsAffected
 The number of rows affected by the statement.

 #### insertId
 This id of the first row inserted, if any.